command-z-z/command-z-z/README.md

 🧘 To be honest, I should touch grass, but the grass ran.

-🖐️ I am Eugene, from China, yet another average25y/o guy pursuing  Master in Computer Science.
+🖐️I am Eugene, from China, yet another average 25 y/o guy pursuing  Master in Computer Science.

 🤖 I am a second-year graduate student, and interested in Computer Graphics/Vision and Robot Navigation.

-💻 I am MacOS and Arch Linux user, also addicted in Terminal with a Neovim enthusiast and hacking WMs.
+💻 I am MacOS and Arch Linux developer, also addicted in Terminal with a Neovim enthusiast and hacking WMs.